 #26.
 It enhances any influencer marketing campaign

-An influencer is anyone who is popular among your targeted audience and who can influence their buying decision.
+An influencer is anyone who is popular among your target audience and who can influence their buying decision.

 If you run influencer marketing campaigns, you can write a roundup post for the blog, showcasing how influencers are using your products and services.
 This will stay on the blog for a long time after your collaboration has ended, having a great potential to help sales down the line.